Because most basements suffer from humidity issues, epoxy paint is needed for a good, long-lasting finish when painting a basement floor.

 Step 1: Clear and Clean your basement

 Before taking your paintbrush, declutter your basement.
 Remove all movable objects, patch any cracks, and sand down any floor bumps, then use a vacuum cleaner to clean the floor of dust and debris.
 Take time also to mop clean the surface to ensure it’s dirt-free.
 A clean and smooth surface is likely to be more adhesive to paint.

 Once the floor is clean, apply your epoxy primer using a paintbrush.
 You can also use a long-handle paint roller.
 The primer improves the adhesive properties of concrete, allowing it to bond well with the paint.
 When finished, give it 24 hours before moving on to painting.

 Now that your primer is dry, mix your epoxy paints according to the manufacturer’s instructions, then paint it on your floors.
 Use a paintbrush to paint through the edges, then use a paint roller for the expansive area.
 Be sure to start from the edges farthest from your exits to ensure you don’t step over painted areas.

 Step 4: Let the paint dry, then recoat

 Finally, let the paint dry for around 24 hours or more, depending on the weather conditions.
-Once it’s dry, apply the second coat just as you did on step 3.
+Once it’s dry, apply the second coat as you did in step 3.